ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 If you're a new user, I've just introduced two potentially unfamiliar bits of jargon.
 For our purposes, here is what they mean:

-- ACPI (which stands for Advanced Configuration and Power Interface) is a standard interface that gives your operating system a way to interact with your hardware (e.g. your backlight and function keys).
+- ACPI (which stands for Advanced Configuration and Power Interface) is a standard interface that gives your operating system a way to interact with your hardware (e.g. your backlight and function keys in our context).
   Reference: [Wikipedia: ACPI](https://en.wikipedia.org/wiki/Advanced_Configuration_and_Power_Interface).

 - A daemon (at the risk of stating the obvious) is a computer program that runs as a background process, and typically listens for and responds to events, e.g. network requests or hardware activity.